sanskrit/raw_etexts_english/blogs/manasataramgini/2009-06-19_more-on-the-tragic-failure-of-the-brahma.md

 +++
-title = "More on the tragic failure of thexa0brahma"
+title = "More on the tragic failure of the brahma"

 +++
 Wandering like an incorporeal observer in the midst of the mlechCha-s,